Charles Fenno Jacobs

 Charles Fenno Jacobs (December 14, 1904 – June 27, 1974; often credited as Fenno Jacobs) was an American photographer active in the mid-20th century.

 Early life

 Jacobs was born in Waltham, Massachusetts.
 His Dutch-descended father was a steamfitter.
 An enfant terrible extraordinaire, he did not graduate from high school and rumor has it he dropped out or was expelled in 8th grade.
-In spite of this, he got an education on the fly, read a great deal of contemporary literature, met almost everyone of the period worth knowing and was a fine journalistic writer.
-His older sister Frances reports that he was the red-headed scourge of the neighborhood as a child.
+In spite of this, he got an education on the fly, read a great deal of contemporary literature, met almost everyone of the period worth knowing, and was a fine writer.
+His older sister Frances reports that he was the red-headed scourge of the neighbourhood as a child.

 Photography career

 Reaching his majority, he joined the Merchant Marines and traveled the world for a period of years.
 After leaving the Merchant Marines, he moved to New York where he married his first wife, Kit, and began his career as a photographer by taking pictures for a commercial real estate firm.
 With his first 35mm camera, he also began taking candid shots of New Yorkers and of New York and began going to magazine offices, offering to work for practically nothing, according to his third wife, Gloria, who was at the time of their meeting a researcher for Fortune magazine.
 His particular talent was in catching his subjects at their most revealing moments.

 He became a photographer for Time, Inc. and was soon traveling as a photographer throughout South America as well as the United States, taking pictures for Life, National Geographic, U.S. Camera, and Fortune.
 Some of his more memorable photos were of the Mexico City flower market and agave fields in Mexico, a Bolivian toddler on the back of her mother, with one large black eye fixed on the photographer, and a down-at-heels banana dictator in a gilt-braided uniform.
 His color covers for Fortune were always striking.

 He married his second wife, Marjorie Kent, in New York in 1941 and together they had two daughters, Shelley Isom and Kathe Stolz.